zenovak/paper-articles/docs/document.md

 }
 ```

+### Callouts aka github alerts in obsidian
+If Github alerts are good.
+Obsidians are better.
+You can use your own warning titles.
+I wrote some CSS, its a nice blend with obsidian's styles.
+Works in dark mode too

 > [!INFO]
 > Bit shorthand prefix
 > Instead of calculating what the decimal number for the binary is, we can actually just write the binary representation like this: